aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear-strategy.md

 - **Helped secure two successful funding rounds,** by co-authoring compelling investor materials and facilitating strategic alignment across leadership.
 - **Elevated design** from an operational function to a **core strategic capability** within the company.
 - **Established an initial strategic partnership** with a major music label for R&D, delivering proof-of-concepts that demonstrated product potential and opened the door to future collaboration.
-- Contributed to **winning the company’s largest international client to date** through growth initiatives spanning product design, marketing, and client success — delivering work that directly supported the sales process.

 ---